ryanmonsen/developer-docs/use-case-guides/servicenow-survey-event/README.md

     },
 ```

-This function performs the same as the above, except that it splices the recipients array into sets of 500 users, and calls the Events API once for each set of up to 500 users.
+This function performs the same as the previous, except that it splices the `recipients` array into groups of 500 users, and calls the Events API once for each group of up to 500 users.

 Below is an image of how the functions slot into the script include prototype, for visual reference.
-(Note: `send_message` is legacy - you didn't miss anything.
+(Note that `send_message` is legacy - you didn't miss anything.
 You will only have this function if you were modifying the Moveworks-provided Script Include from the **moveworks.api.1.0.0** Update Set.)

 ![script include](images/image_003.png)